-The program involves the Section of Urology and the Department of Surgery at Dartmouth-Hitchcock Medical Center (including Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, Norris Cotton Cancer Center, Children’s Hospital at Dartmouth, and Geisel School of Medicine at Dartmouth
+- The Department of Surgery at DHMC in Lebanon, NH, including Mary Hitchcock Memorial Hospital, Dartmouth-Hitchcock Clinic, Norris Cotton Cancer Center, Children’s Hospital at Dartmouth, and Geisel School of Medicine at Dartmouth

 - The Veterans Affairs Medical Center in White River Junction, VT, and